jo-klein/bioinformatics-for-the-bench/GETTING_STARTED.md

 http://www.htslib.org/

-Ok, so now you've installed the essential tools for processing, analyzing, and manipulating NGS data.
+Ok, so now you've installed the essential tools for running Python scripts as well as processing, analyzing, and manipulating NGS data.
 What next?
-How about processing our first DNA-seq data set?
-Follow the PRACTICE_NGS_ANALYSIS.txt tutorial or take off in your own direction!
+How about processing a DNA-seq data set?
+Follow the NGS_PRACTICE_ANALYSIS.txt tutorial or take off in your own direction!